PhD studentships: enhancing healthcare research by developing talent

 - Scotland - (such as Strathclyde, Glasgow and Edinburgh) marked by close collaboration with industry

-- North West England - (such as Manchester and Nottingham), centered at Manchester and Nottingham
+- North West England - (such as Manchester and Nottingham), centred at Manchester and Nottingham

 PhD studentships with integrated industrial placements